 TV3 became Virgin Media in August 2018, a deal which had been agreed the previous year.
-Virgin Media Ireland, which also owns mobile and broadband services alongside its subscription and free TV channels, says profits rose by 7% in 2018.54
+Virgin Media Ireland, which also owns mobile and broadband services alongside its subscription and free TV channels, says profits rose by 7% in 2018.

 There were several redundancies in newspapers.
-The DMG Group which owns the Irish Daily Mail and Mail on Sunday announced it was seeking 35 voluntary redundancies55, which comprised about 20% of its Irish total.
-News Corp UK & Ireland is making most staff redundant and the paper's print edition will cease publication.
-Just three staff positions out of about 20 are being retained.
+The DMG Group which owns the Irish Daily Mail and Mail on Sunday announced it was seeking 35 voluntary redundancies, which comprised about 20% of its Irish total.
+News Corp UK & Ireland is shutting the local print edition of The Times and making most staff redundant.

 Independent News & Media is set to change hands after its Irish billionaire shareholders accepted an offer from Belgium's Mediahuis to buy the business for €145.6m.
 Denis O'Brien - who is one of Ireland's richest men - was the biggest single shareholder in INM, which publishes the Irish Independent and Sunday Independent as well as a popular online version.
 The titles had already announced they were seeking 30 redundancies after a 15.4% fall in pre-tax profits in 2018.
-INM had signalled plans to introduce a subscription model in 2020.56
+INM had signalled plans to introduce a subscription model in 2020.